WGN-TV: Analog-to-digital transition

-WGN-TV began transmitting a digital television signal on UHF channel 19 on January 4, 2001, operating from a transmitter located 1,486 ft atop the Sears Tower.
-(Incidentally, WGN-TV was one of six, originally eight, Chicago television stations that declined offers to move their analog transmitters to the Sears Tower antenna farm ahead of the building's 1973 completion.)
-The station shut down its analog signal, over VHF channel 9, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The WGN-TV digital signal continued to broadcast on its pre-transition UHF channel 19, with digital television receivers continuing to display WGN-TV's virtual channel as its former VHF analog channel 9.
-As a consequence, WGN-TV permanently ceased transmissions from the John Hancock Center's west antenna tower, establishing its existing digital facilities at the Sears Tower digital antenna as its main transmitter.
+WGN-TV began transmitting a digital television signal on UHF channel 19 on January 4, 2001, using a transmitter located 1,486 ft atop Sears Tower.
+(Note: WGN-TV was one of six, originally eight, Chicago television stations that declined offers to move their analog transmitters to the Sears Tower antenna farm ahead of the building's 1973 completion.)
+The station shut down its analog signal on VHF channel 9, on June 12, 2009, the official date on which full-power television stations in the U.S. were mandated by a federal mandate to cease analog broadcasts.
+The WGN-TV digital signal continued to broadcast on its pre-transition frequency, UHF channel 19, and digital television receivers continued to display WGN-TV's virtual channel as channel 9.
+At this date, WGN-TV permanently ceased transmissions from the John Hancock Center's west antenna tower, establishing its digital facilities at Sears Tower as its main transmitter.

-Though not a participant in the SAFER Act, WWME-CA carried simulcasts of WGN-TV's 9 p.m. newscast—except in the event of sports delays—and WMAQ-TV's morning and early evening newscasts until July 12 to provide an analog "lifeline" for viewers that were unprepared for or who had reception issues following the digital transition.
+Though not a participant in the SAFER Act, WWME-CA carried simulcasts of WGN-TV's 9 p.m. newscast—except in the event of sports delays—and WMAQ-TV's morning and early evening newscasts until July 12 to provide an analog signal for viewers who were unprepared for, or who had reception issues following, the digital transition.